Steroid Side Effects: How to Reduce Drug Side Effects of Corticosteroids

 - Watch for swelling of your ankles, and report this to your doctor.
 Occasional patients benefit from diuretics (water pills).
 Low sodium diet helps reduce fluid accumulation and may help control blood pressure.

 - Have your blood pressure monitored regularly while you are on steroids, especially if you have a history of high blood pressure.
 Steroids can raise blood pressure in some patients.

 Since cortisone is involved in maintaining normal levels of glucose (sugar) in the blood, long-term use may lead to elevated blood sugar or even diabetes.

-Steroids can sometimes cause cataracts or glaucoma or worsen these conditions if they are already present.
+Steroids can sometimes cause cataracts or glaucoma (increased pressure in the eye).

-Steroids may increase the rate of development of atherosclerosis, which could increase your risk of heart disease.
+It is possible that steroids may increase the rate of "hardening of the arteries," which could increase the risk of heart disease.
 This risk is probably much more significant if steroids are taken for more than a year, and if taken in high dose.

-Steroids, particularly at higher doses, can sometimes lead to a form of damage to bones called "aseptic necrosis" - the death of parts of bone.
-This can occur in a number of bones, but the bone at the hip joint is the most common.
+- Steroids, particularly at higher doses for long periods of time, can sometimes lead to damage to bones, called aseptic necrosis (also known as osteonecrosis or avascular necrosis).
+This can happen in a number of joints, but the hip is the most common.

 - Hip pain, especially if you have no known hip arthritis, could be an early sign of this damage.
 Report this to your doctor.